Slaveholders Listed on This Page

 Occupation:

 Notes: Widow of William Brooke.
 William's estate inventory upon his death in October 1763 included "a Negro man Named Seacer" and "a Negro woman Named Quatto."
-Caeasar, below, escaped from the newly widowed Rachel the same month that William died.
+Caesar, below, escaped from the newly widowed Rachel the same month that William died.

 - Enslaved Person's Name: Caesar